DEAP/deap/doc/tutorials/basic/part1.rst

 The first individual created will be a simple list containing floats.
 In order to produce this kind of individual, we need to create an :class:`Individual` class, using the creator, that will inherit from the standard :class:`list` type and have a :attr:`fitness` attribute.

-Then, we will initialize this list using the :func:`~deap.tools.initRepeat` helper function that will repeat ``n`` times the float generator that has been registered under the :func:`attr_float` alias of the toolbox.
-Note that the :func:`attr_float` is a direct reference to the :func:`~random.random` function.
+..
+Then, we will initialize this list using
+.. the :func:`~deap.tools.initRepeat` helper function that will repeat ``n`` times
+.. the float generator that has been registered under the :func:`attr_float` alias
+.. of the toolbox.
+Note that the :func:`attr_float` is a direct reference to the
+.. :func:`~random.random` function.

 .. literalinclude:: /code/tutorials/part_2/2_2_1_list_of_floats.py
    :lines: 2,5-18

+The newly introduced :meth:`~deap.base.Toolbox.register` method takes at least two argument; an alias and a function to assign to this alias.
+Any subsequent argument will is passed to the function when called (à la :func:`functools.partial`).
+Thus, the preceding code creates two aliases in the toolbox; ``attr_float`` and ``individual``.
+The first one redirects to the :func:`random.random` function.
+The second one is a shortcut to the :func:`~deap.tools.initRepeat` function, qhile also fixing its container argument to the :class:`creator.Individual` class, its filler argument to the :func:`toolbox.attr_float` function, and its number of repetitions argument to ``IND_SIZE``.

-Calling :func:`toolbox.individual` will readily return a complete individual composed of ``IND_SIZE`` floating point numbers with a maximizing single objective fitness attribute.
+Now, calling :func:`toolbox.individual` will call :func:`~deap.tools.initRepeat` with the fixed arguments and return a complete :class:`creator.Individual` composed of ``IND_SIZE`` floating point numbers with a maximizing single objective :attr:`fitness attribute.

 Variations of this type are possible by inheriting from :class:`array.array` or :class:`numpy.ndarray` as following.